-You want to improve your heart strength, but don’t know where to begin.
+You want to improve your heart health and strength, but don’t know the best exercise for heart health.

 Is it in the gym or at home?
 Cardio or weight lifting?
 Thirty minutes of jogging or pumping free weights?

-“First off, it shouldn’t be a battle between resistance training and cardio,” said Mitzi Alikpala, cardiology nurse practitioner at Marshfield Clinic Health System.
+“First of all it shouldn’t be a battle between resistance training and cardio,” said Mitzi Alikpala, cardiology nurse practitioner at Marshfield Clinic Health System.
 “In fact, these two exercises combined contribute to a healthy heart lifestyle.”

 Alikpala says neither workout outweighs the other but rather, complements it.
 Aerobic exercises will get your heart pumping and improve your circulation.
 Endurance exercises improve optimal oxygen intake and decrease the heart stiffness.